How Long Do Water Heaters Last: Here’s Your Guide

 The Best Gas Water Heaters

 Gas water heaters are still in more than half the homes in the United States and around the world, and they do have lower operating costs thanks to the currently relatively low cost of natural gas.
-They heat and reheat more quickly, will work even during power failures and are a good choice especially if you already have the gas lines in place.
+They heat and reheat more quickly, will work even during power failures, and are a good choice especially if you already have the gas lines in place.

-Rheem Pro Classic Natural Gas 50 Gallon Tank Storage Water Heater
+Best Natural Gas Water Heater: Rheem Pro Classic Natural Gas 50 Gallon Tank Storage Water Heater

-• 50 Gallon Rheem Professional Classic Tall...
+50 Gallon Rheem Pro Classic

 What I Like: